haskell/haskell-language-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-If you encounter a bug or you have a support question, please try to fill out some of the information below.
-Please take a look at the [troubleshooting guide](https://haskell-language-server.readthedocs.io/en/latest/troubleshooting.html) before filing a new issue.
-The information below is meant to help debugging issues but is no prerequisite for opening an issue.
+Before opening an issue, please take a look at the [troubleshooting guide](https://haskell-language-server.readthedocs.io/en/latest/troubleshooting.html).
+This explains some common issues and will also help you to find the information that the issue template asks for.

+When filing an issue, please fill out as much of the information below as you can.
+This helps us to debug your issue, but is not required!
 -->

 ### Your environment